rayanedkh/NeuralNetworkMNIST/README.md

-# NeuralNetworkMNIST Experiments
+# NeuralNetworkMNIST

-A small suite of MNIST digit‑recognition projects showcasing:
+A suite of MNIST digit‑recognition projects showcasing:
 1. A from‑scratch MLP in pure NumPy
 2. A custom SGD training/optimization loop in TensorFlow/Keras
 3. Various autoencoder architectures (linear, deep, denoising) in Keras